 Early on in law school, law students begin to realize that legal norms are not all cut from the same cloth.
 Some rules provide "bright lines," others "fuzzy lines," and yet others, no lines at all.
 The "reasonable person" test in tort law constrains in a very different way than does the rule against perpetuities in property.
 That is, legal norms differ in extent to which they constrain those who are charged with applying them.

 We can slice and dice legal norms in various ways.
-In this post, we will investigate the idea that legal norms can be sorted into three general classes: rules, standards, and principles.
+In this post, we will investigate the idea that legal norms can be sorted into five general classes: rules, standards, principles, catalogs, and discretion.
 Let's stipulate to the following definitions to get the discussion off the ground:

 Rules are the most constraining and rigid.
 Once a rule has been interpreted and the facts have been found, then the application of the rule to the facts decides the issue to which it is relevant (unless the case falls within the penumbra of a rule with vague content).